appsecnz/appsecnz.github.io/conference-2024/sponsorship.md

 ## Premium Sponsorship Packages

-### Highlights of Changes for 2025
+### Highlights of Changes for 2024

-For 2025, we've made NO changes to our Premier Sponsorship packages, from last year - including NO increase in sponsorship fees!
+For 2024, we've made only slight adjustments to our Premier Sponsorship packages:

-Some key changes we made in recent years will continue in 2025:

-* We discontinued the distribution of "SWAG Bags" to conference attendees in 2024.
+* In 2022, and even more so in 2023, sponsors were generally not interested in providing give-away items ("SWAG") to be included in the cloth tote bags we distributed to conference attendees.
+In addition, many attendees were reluctant to keep the bags we provided.
+For these reasons, we will no longer distribute "SWAG Bags" to conference attendees.
-* We added up-front pricing for sponsors who wish to combine a 'regular' sponsorship package with the LEGO Build Sponsorship.
+* We've added up-front pricing for sponsors who wish to combine a 'regular' sponsorship package with the LEGO Build Sponsorship.
 The LEGO Build Sponsorship is still available as a stand-alone sponsorship package, with benefits similar to those at the Silver Sponsor level.
 However, if you would like to sponsor the LEGO Build *and* have the benefits associated with higher-tier packages (Diamond, Platinum, or Gold), you can pay the **LEGO Build Add-On Fee** (see table below) for both.

+Some key elements we added in 2023 will continue in 2024:

 * Each Premier Sponsor package includes a number of free conference passes and conference t-shirts ($45 value per person)
 * Each Sponsor Exhibition space ("booth") includes a number of Exhibitor Passes, which include tickets for lunch each day ($95 value per person).

 ### Booking Your Sponsorship

+The conference planning team are conscious of many organisations' need for advance planning information.
+For this reason, we're making this Call for Sponsors available almost a full year before the conference.

 To ensure your place as a Premier Sponsor, you'll want to [get in touch with us](mailto:sponsors@appsec.org.nz) and complete your Sponsorship Agreement as soon as possible.

-For Sponsorship Agreements completed *prior to* 1st April, invoices will be issued in April.
+For Sponsorship Agreements completed *prior to* 1st April 2024, invoices will be issued in April.
 For Agreements completed *from* 1st April, invoices will be issued upon completing the Agreement.
 Our payment terms are normally 30 days, but we can accommodate other payment terms by negotiation.

-A sponsor's payment must be *received* before the event begins (i.e., on or before 1st September) to participate in the event, so invoices issued from 3rd August will have shorter payment deadlines.
+A sponsor's payment must be *received* before the event begins (i.e., on or before 2nd September) to participate in the event, so invoices issued from 5th August will have shorter payment deadlines.

 ### Discount for OWASP Corporate Members